 These are the overall average travel costs for the two destinations.

-If you're trying to decide where to visit between Salto or Salvador, this travel cost comparison can help.
-The overall cost of travel is usually a consideration when deciding where to go next, and the cost comparison below can help you decide based on the average prices from other travelers along with your own travel budget.
+If you're trying to decide where to visit between Salto or Salvador, this travel comparison, which includes costs, can help.
+The overall cost of travel is usually a consideration when deciding where to go next, and the cost comparison down below can help you decide based on the average prices from other travelers along with your own travel budget.

 Salto is in the citrus growing region of Northern Interior Uruguay, on the east bank of the Rio Uruguay.
 It is closely connected to the neighboring Argentinian city of Concordia that lies across the river on the western bank.
 Salto is Uruguay's second-largest city and the most northerly crossing point to Argentina.
 Salto is a very picturesque city that has a relaxing feel the entire year.
 However, people mostly come here for the nearby hot springs and the recreation area above the enormous Salto Grande hydroelectric dam.

 Salvador de Bahia was the first capital of Brazil, founded by the Portuguese in 1549.
 Also known as "Brazil's capital of happiness," Salvador is famous for its plentiful and spirited street festivals.
 The third most populous city in Brazil, Salvador is also well-known for its Afro-Brazilian culture and Portuguese colonial architecture.